I let the cat out the bag on this one.

 Crime: While notably more safe than the other two big cities in Ecuador (Quito and Guayaquil), it’s still not quite as safe as the smaller towns in Ecuador if this is really important to you.
 Remember Ecuador outlaws guns so gun violence is a rare sight anywhere.

 Cultural events/nightlife: For cultural events like classic music concerts and plays, Loja beats Cuenca.
+But if I got the chance, I’d trade both for Le Reve Vegas show tickets.
 For pure raucous nightlife, Quito and Guayaquil beat Cuenca once again any day of the week.

 Expat community: If you’d like to be around a lot of other expats, Cuenca has built the largest expat community in Ecuador (rumored to be between 3-5,000 permanent residents) but there are also significant expat communities in Salinas, Manta, Cotacachi and Quito.
 But none are yet to the levels of hot spots in Mexico like in San Miguel.